moztom/Deck_Scraper/README.md

 Once you make it to the console page, click 'get a free phone number'.
 You also need your Account SID and Auth Token (found on the console page).

-Next, open the .env file with a text editor (.env is a hidden file) and paste the Account SID, Auth Token, twilio phone number, and your verfied phone number as shown in the comments in the file.
+Next, open the .env file with a text editor (.env is a hidden file in the Deck_Scraper-main folder) and paste the Account SID, Auth Token, twilio phone number, and your verfied phone number as shown in the comments in the file.
 Save and exit the file.

 Now you should be good to go!

 ## Usage

-Open the root folder (Deck_Scraper) in your terminal/command propt and enter the following command:
+Open the root folder (Deck_Scraper-main) in your terminal/command propt and enter the following command:

 ```sh
 npm start